City Council Subcommittees

 APPOINTMENTS

-The Appointments Subcommittee shall be comprised of five Council members and may review if assigned to it by the full Council or Council Chair, all suggested appointments by the Mayor that are subject to Council oversight.
-After review, the subcommittee shall present its recommendations to the full Council for approval or rejection.
+The Appointments Subcommittee shall be comprised of three council members and may review if assigned to it by the full council or council chair, all suggested appointments by the Mayor that are subject to council oversight.
+After review, the subcommittee shall present its recommendations to the full council for approval or rejection.

 ENVIRONMENT and SUSTAINABILITY

-The Environment and Sustainability Subcommittee shall be comprised of three Council members and may consider any or all questions directed to it by the full Council or the Council Chair related to environmental issues and sustainability.
+The Environment and Sustainability Subcommittee shall be comprised of three council members and may review, if assigned by the full council or council chair, all questions related to environmental issues and sustainability.
 The subcommittee will focus on: air, land and water pollution, solid and hazardous waste disposal and land reclamation, recycling and sustainability, energy savings and efficiency and other matters related to the physical environment of Framingham.
 It will also monitor the impact of industry and development on the quality of life of our residents.

 FINANCE